Setting up NIOS for DNS Infrastructure Protection (2546)

 Select the Advanced tab at the top of the screen.

 Click Save & Close to save the configuration settings.
+The grid member will restart and disconnect briefly after this change.

 Task 2 Solution: Change LAN1 interface setting for Grid Member extibns.techblue.net